 - Read the fine print so you’re aware of ALL balance transfer fees

-- Keep amount of credit cards to a minimum
+- Keep number of credit cards (and debt) to a minimum

 Also understand that a credit card balance transfer may take several weeks to post, so don’t rely on the new credit card issuer to pay your monthly credit card bill before its due date.